You can use the content below to share with clients before their first Telehealth appointment.

 - When you are ready, click Join Video Call.
 This will take you straight into the video call.

-Note: There may be a slight delay for me to join the session if I am finishing with a previous session.
+Note: There may be a slight delay for me to join the appointment if I am finishing with a previous appointment.
 Please be patient and I will join momentarily.

 Tips for success

-- I recommend joining the video session a few minutes early to test your settings.
+- I recommend joining the video appointment a few minutes early to test your settings.

 - If you can connect to the Internet, but are having trouble joining the video, you can use our recommended Pre-call Tool.